JimmyHu213/Modern_website_react.js/README.md

 <h1>Vite</h1>

-  Vite is a greate tool to deploy any front-end framework within seconds Start it with ``npm create vite@latest``
+  Vite is a greate tool to deploy any front-end framework within seconds <br />
+  Start it with ``npm create vite@latest``

 <h1>Tailwind</h1>

   Tailwind CSS works by scanning all of your HTML files, JavaScript components, and any other templates for class names, generating the corresponding         styles and then writing them to a static CSS file.
-  It's fast, flexible, and reliable — with zero-runtime Start with `npm install -D tailwindcss postcss autoprefixer` ``npx tailwindcss init``
+  It's fast, flexible, and reliable — with zero-runtime  <br />
+  Start with `npm install -D tailwindcss postcss autoprefixer` ``npx tailwindcss init``